 On December 22, 2017, the Tax Cuts and Jobs Act ("Tax Reform") was signed into law and impacts individuals, pass through entities and corporations.
-The Company is impacted by the corporation changes.
-The corporate tax rate remains unchanged for the year ended December 31, 2017, with the new corporate tax rate falling from a maximum 35% rate to 21% beginning in 2018.
-Current income tax expense is based on a tax rate of 34%; however, GAAP requires the deferred tax components to be recorded at the rate in which the differences are expected to reverse which impacts tax expense for the year ended December 31, 2017.
-Based on the new corporate tax rate of 21% for 2018 and forward, the deferred tax assets and liabilities were revalued at the new rate and the adjustment was recorded directly to earnings in the current year, including any impact associated with the deferred tax component of unrealized gains or losses on available-for-sale securities.
+The Company was impacted by the corporation changes.
+The new federal corporate tax rate fell from a maximum 35% rate to 21% beginning in 2018.
+For the year ended December 31, 2017, current income tax was based on a tax rate of 34%.
+GAAP requires the deferred tax components to be recorded at the rate in which the differences are expected to reverse which impacts tax expense for the year ended December 31, 2017.
+Based on the new corporate tax rate of 21% for 2018 and forward, the deferred tax assets and liabilities were revalued at the new rate and the adjustment of approximately \$464,000 was recorded directly to income tax expense in 2017, including any impact associated with the deferred tax component of unrealized losses on available-for-sale securities.

-The Company recorded a reclassification entry of approximately \$23,000 between accumulated other comprehensive loss and accumulated deficit in order to correct the stranded amount associated with the true up of the net deferred asset on available-for-sale securities.
+Additionally, the Company recorded a reclassification entry of approximately \$23,000 between accumulated other comprehensive loss and accumulated deficit in order to correct the stranded amount associated with the true up of the net deferred asset on available-for-sale securities.
 The reclassification entry is disclosed within the Statements of Changes in Stockholders' Equity.